gportay/meta-downstream/README.md

 User Guide [Dependencies and installation] sections to install all the bits required to use that repository.

+Also, consider installing the package `yq` if running commands from the handy `Makefile` providing

+## KASBUILD

+kasbuild is an imitation of the [Kbuild] system used by the [Linux kernel].

 ## DOWNLOAD

 Clone the tree: